 Many prenuptial agreements involve business owners or individuals with an interest in a family business, which must be protected and kept within the family.
 A prenup offers many options to avoid the valuation and distribution of business entities.

 A critical issue involved in prenuptial agreements relates to the appreciation of separate property.
 A party who comes into the marriage with assets may assume that these assets are insulated from a divorce, but the appreciation of separate property may still be subject to equitable distribution.
 Appreciation of separate property, including business interests, real estate, and other assets like investment accounts, can be better protected by a prenuptial agreement.
 This is especially true in Nassau County and Long Island, where property and assets often rise in value, and additional protection would avoid future headaches.

 When families wish to ensure that family money stays within the family, a prenuptial agreement can be an important estate planning tool for the next generation.
 Although inheritance is already considered separate property under New York law, a prenuptial agreement can provide additional protections to ensure that estate waivers, such as the waiver of the spousal right of election, are locked in place for Long Island residents.

 Are prenuptial agreements enforceable?

 Prenuptial agreements are presumed to be enforceable like any other contract.
-Aiello & Difalco LLP have litigated the enforceability of prenuptial agreements in Garden City and Nassau County involving extremely high stakes, and their agreements are drafted in a way that ensures that they are enforceable.
+Aiello & Difalco LLP have litigated the enforceability of prenup agreements in Garden City and Nassau County involving extremely high stakes, and their agreements are drafted in a way that ensures that they are enforceable.
 Prenuptial agreements must be properly drafted, signed, and acknowledged by the parties to be certain they are enforceable now and in the future.
 That’s why it is important to have an extremely knowledgeable and experienced prenup agreement lawyer who has served the people of Nassau County and Long Island for decades.